John Lindsay: Early life and career

-Military service and legal career

 With the outbreak of World War II, Lindsay completed his studies early and in 1943 joined the United States Navy as a gunnery officer.
-He obtained the rank of lieutenant, earning five battle stars through action in the invasion of Sicily and a series of landings in the Pacific theater.
-After the war, he spent a few months as a ski bum and a couple of months training as a bank clerk before returning to New Haven, where he received his law degree from Yale Law School in 1948, ahead of schedule.
+He obtained the rank of lieutenant, earning five battle stars through action in the invasion of Sicily and a series of landings in the Asiatic-Pacific theater.
+After the war, he spent a few months as a ski bum, and a couple of months training as a bank clerk, before returning to New Haven, where he received his law degree from Yale Law School in 1948, ahead of schedule.
 In 1949, he began his legal career at the law firm of Webster, Sheffield, Fleischmann, Hitchcock & Chrystie.

-Marriage

-Back in New York City, Lindsay met his future wife, Mary Anne Harrison (1926–2004), at the wedding of Nancy Walker Bush (daughter of Connecticut's Senator Prescott Bush and sister of future President George Herbert Walker Bush and aunt of George W. Bush & Jeb Bush), where he was an usher and Harrison a bridesmaid.
-She was a graduate of Vassar College and a distant relative of William Henry Harrison and Benjamin Harrison.
+Lindsay met his future wife, Mary Anne Harrison (1926–2004), at the 1946 wedding of Nancy Walker Bush (daughter of Connecticut's Senator Prescott Bush and sister of future President George H. W. Bush), where he was an usher and Harrison a bridesmaid.
+She was a graduate of Vassar College, and a distant relative of William Henry Harrison and Benjamin Harrison.
 They married in 1949.
 That same year Lindsay was admitted to the bar, and rose to become a partner in his law firm four years later.
 They had three daughters and a son.